Contents

 Daylight basements, as we’ve come to understand, are not your ordinary basements.
 They’re partially underground spaces that receive ample natural light through windows on one side.
 This design starkly contrasts with traditional basements, which are fully underground.

-Natural light is basic to these areas.
-It transforms what could be a dark, underused space into a bright, welcoming part of our home.
-We’ve noticed that homes built on sloped lots typically feature daylight basements.
+Natural light is a default thing in these rooms.
+It transforms a dark, underused space into a bright, welcoming part of our home.
+A lot of homes built on sloped lots typically feature daylight basements.

 Walkout essentials